 How does the Coverdell Education Account work?

-Essentially, think of the Coverdell as a Roth IRA for educational expenses.
+Fundamentally, think of the Coverdell as a Roth IRA for educational expenses.

 Like a Roth IRA, any investments inside the Coverdell will grow tax-free and all qualified education expenses come out tax-free.
-These distributions would even include qualified elementary and secondary school expenses – Not just college expenses.
+These distributions would include qualified elementary and secondary school expenses – Not just college expenses.
 (More below).

 There are 3 key people to keep in mind in the creation and funding of the ESA